Erin Stair, MD, MPH- Follow me on Instagram!

-Not really, but I can offer a tip that has helped me.
+Heck, no!
+But as someone who has tried everything, I can offer a tip that has helped me.
+Plantar fasciitis is a terror to treat.
+It lasts a long time and can make life miserable.
 I’ve struggled with plantar fasciitis off and on for years.
-I have really flat feet, arches that would make the beauty industry cringe, in addition to being a soccer player, Krav enthusiast and avid runner.
-When the bottoms of my feet hurt to the point of impacting my daily run, I’m miserable.
-Running is my therapy.
+I have really flat feet, arches that would make the beauty industry cringe, in addition to being a soccer player, Krav Maga enthusiast and avid runner.
+When the bottoms of my feet hurt to the point of impacting my daily run or even just walking, I’m miserable.
+Running is my antidepressant.

 What is plantar fasciitis?

 In simple terms, plantar fasciitis is inflammation of the plantar fascia, or connective tissue that connects from your heel to your toes.
 When the tissue is strained, tightened or damaged in some way, inflammation ensues.
 Since it’s an inflammatory process, swelling and pain are common symptoms.
 While fascia is connective tissue, recently there has been a lot more studies on the functioning of fascia.
 It’s actually quite complex, with metabolic, hormonal, lymphatic and sensory functions.
 My sister, a certified Myofascial Release Therapist, has told me that fascia can even store memories.
 Sometimes, when she’s working on a patient, those memories, some good, some traumatic, are brought to the surface, and people respond accordingly.